-I find it rather surprising that Jane Iredale products are not reviewed more often.
+I find it somewhat surprising that Jane Iredale products are not reviewed more often.
 The only blogger I know of who reviews Jane Iredale is Witoxicity, though there are probably others out there that I have missed.

 My first Jane Iredale purchase was in 2000, after I read that the line was developed to be gentle to troubled skin, especially for people who'd undergone surgeries and skin treatments, like chemical peels.
-If it could soothe and conceal that post-treatment boiled-lobster skin, I had high hopes that it would take care of my nagging pink cheeks and chin from mild rosacea, which I wanted to conceal while still looking natural.
+If this makeup could soothe and conceal that post-treatment boiled-lobster skin, I had high hopes that it would take care of my nagging pink cheeks and chin from mild rosacea, which I wanted to conceal while still looking natural.

 In an upcoming post, I'll review the other Jane Iredale products I like, including concealer, lipstick and eyeshadow.
 Does anyone else like Jane Iredale products?
 What are your favorites?